 Favourite Track: Swallowed The Moon

 After completing the score for the TV series ‘Defending Jacob’, Icelandic multi-instrumentalist Ólafur Arnalds returns with his 5th studio album; his most personal to date, set against a background of a world thrown into chaos.
-Enlisting friends and collaborators Bonobo, Josin and JFDR, ‘Some Kind of Peace’ was half-written prior to lockdown and completed at Arnalds’ harbour studio in Reykjavik.
+Enlisting friends and collaborators Bonobo, Josin and JFDR, ‘Some Kind of Peace’ (a title taken from the chorus section of the album’s song ‘Back To The Sky’) was half-written prior to lockdown and completed at Arnalds’ harbour studio in Reykjavik.
 It’s a refined portrait of the ugly face of human vanity in direct contrast with a craving for internal peace, contemplation and redemption.
 His contemporary classical panoramas bear as much in common with azure watercolours as with electronic music.
 The closing vignette is a spoken-word passage from the late American singer Lhasa de Sela musing on the idea that the sensation of being born is the same as dying.

 Watch a ‘behind the scenes’ video for ‘Some Kind of Peace’ here.